tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/number-unit.md

 Example: The number 253 means (2 × 100) + (5 × 10) + (3 × 1).
 Each position is a power of 10

+- `1` means "on / yes / true"; a truthy value in programming languages
+- `0` means "off / no / false"
+- Linux exit code `0` is successful.
+Any non-zero exit code (from 1 to 255) signifies error => Hiểu `0` la2 "no error"

 ## Binary

 Binary is "base-2" because it only uses two digits (0 and 1).